 1. Welcome Speech

 Marta welcomed all participants.
-She addressed a question posed by an active member who could not attend the meeting about CAPEEA’s role in the upcoming BOG meeting.
-She confirmed that the BOG meeting hasn’t taken place yet, but should happen this February.
-CAPEEA is not present and doesn’t participate, but we can have access to documents related to the meeting after they are published.
+She addressed a question posed by an active member who could not actuvely attend the meeting about CAPEEA’s role in the upcoming Boars of Governors (BOG) meeting.
+She confirmed that the BOG meeting hasn’t taken place yet, but should happen in December.
+CAPEEA is not present and doesn’t participate, but everyone can have access to documents related to the meeting after they are published, and some may be consulted upon request in advance.
+The next JTC is scheduled for this February.
 Alexandra gave a little background on the JTC and then said that the purpose of the BOG is to vote on the points brought up at the JTC.

 2. Attendee Introduction